albbaous/Dissertation/README.md

 - -o defines the folder that will contain all results, logs, and intermediate data

+## Installing Roary

+- Download using: mamba install -c bioconda conda-forge roary=1.13.0

-## Prior to running Roary !!!!
+### Prior to running Roary !!!!
 Understanding the need to split it up into smaller directories

 - Roary could not exactly handle the 258 genomes (as filted after the BUSCO analysis)